A Guide to Limeni Greece – A Historic Harbour Village in Mani

 Greece Travel Blog_Guide To Limeni_Pirgos Mavromichali

-This hotel is a beautiful choice for those who want a little luxury but don’t want to pay the full price tag for it.
-The hotel is located in a resorted tower from the 18th century and overlooks the sea.
+Photo Credit: Pi without paying for a hotel is a beauty for those who want a little restored 18th-century tower overlooking it.
+The hotel is located in a resortstraightforwarder from the 18th century.
 Accommodation is stylish and simple, with comfort at the heart of everything.
-There is free Wi-Fi, and large rooms have private bathrooms and balconies.
+There is free Wi-Fi, and large rooms have private services and vast balconies.

 Budget Choice – Sophia Limeni View